chetnashah/mlnotes/RLNotes.md

 * Time really matters (sequential, non i.i.d data)

-* Agent's actions affect subsequent data is receives.
+* Agent's actions affect subsequent data is receives, and thus also subsequent rewards.

+* The two main charechteristics or RL -
+    1. trial and error search
+    2. delayed rewards

 ### Reward hypothesis

-All goals can be described by maximisation of expected cumulative reward.
-Agent's job is to reach goal or in other words maximise cumulative reward.
+All goals can be described by maximisation of expected cumulative numerical reward.
+Agent's job is to reach goal or in other words maximise cumulative numerical reward.

 Goals are usually modeled in terms of rewards?